earthly/earthly/docs/cloud/satellites/gha-runners.md

 # Satellites as GitHub Actions runners

 {% hint style='warning' %}
-This feature is experimental, not recommended for production usage yet.
-Feedback is welcome.
+This feature is experimental.

+Not recommended for production usage since it might introduce breaking changes in the future.

+Feedback is welcome and much appreciated!

 {% endhint %}